zakuraevs/Flocking-Simulation/README.md

 # Flocking-Simulation
-A 2D simulation of flocking behavior that allowsusers to add autonomous characters & obstacles, resize the simulation and control parameters such as speed and gravitational pull in real time.
+A 2D simulation of flocking behavior that allows users to add autonomous characters & obstacles, resize the simulation and control parameters such as speed and gravitational pull in real time.

 This program is a Scala implementation of Craig Reynold's "Steering Behaviors For Autonomous Characters" (Reynolds, 1997).

-An SBT packege version of this project is WIP.

 ![Flocking simulation](https://i.imgur.com/pvNSIVA.gif)

 ### Contents of the repository:

 - FlockingSimulation: root directory
-- Project appendixes: Project documentationa nd I/O examples
+- Project appendixes: Project documentation and I/O examples
 - Resources: project dependencies
 - src: source code
   - gui: the GUI part of the program
   - logic: the computational part of the program
-  - tests: functional and unit tests with JUnit
+  - tests: unit tests with JUnit

 ## How to run this program